Thursday, April 11, 2013

 YouCat, the Catechism of the Catholic Church for youth says "Men and women have absolutely the same dignity, but the creative development of their masculinity and femininity they give expression to different aspects of God's perfection.
 God is not male or female, but he has shown Himself to be both fatherly (Luke 6:36) and motherly (Isaiah 66:13).
 Furthermore, "it is unchristian and inhumane to discriminate unjustly against someone because he is male or female.
 Equal dignity and equal rights, nevertheless, does not mean uniformity.
 The sort of egalitarianism that ignores the specific character of a man or a woman contradicts God's plan of creation."

 I found this to be important, because everywhere I look in sports, I see accommodations made for female athletes.
 In volleyball, the nets are lower.
 In basketball, the ball is smaller.
 At the highest levels of tennis, women play 3 sets vs. men who play 5.
 In track and field, the shot put and discus weigh less.
 And there are many more.
-I started to wonder, "should I stand at the ladies' tee?" and I thought back to the letter of the law vs. the spirit of it.
-I recalled similarities, but our differences as well.
+We have similarities, but differences as well.
 Once again, I'm ok with that.

 Gender matters.
 Make no mistake about it.
 How, why, where in why is what we're all trying to determine for the good of our society.
 In the meantime, I will certainly enjoy the men playing at this year's Masters, even if Michelle Wie didn't make the cut.